5t3ve/costcalculator-ke/README.md

-This project is an Mpesa and Kplc cost calculator,it will help to calculate all your mpesa transaction and kplc charges
+This project is an Mpesa cost calculator,it will help to calculate all your mpesa transaction  charges

 ## Available Scripts